Zapotek/github-autopull/README.md

 * `token` to a secret value
 * `user` to a local user that can pull from the GitHub project (i.e. has the proper SSH keys)

+Optionally, you can specify a file to be `touch`ed after every pull request.

 ## Usage

 Execute `rackup` from inside the AutoPull directory.